Freddie Prinze: Career

 Prinze worked at several comedy clubs in New York City, including The Improv and Catch a Rising Star, where he introduced himself to audiences as a "Hunga-rican" (part Hungarian, part Puerto Rican).
-Although his mother was in fact Puerto Rican, his father was a German immigrant with no Hungarian ancestry.
-Prinze's son, Freddie Prinze Jr., has stated that his father was half German/half Puerto Rican many times.
+Although his mother was in fact Puerto Rican, his father was a German immigrant with Hungarian ancestry.
+Prinze's son, Freddie Prinze Jr., has stated many times that his father was half German/half Puerto Rican.
 This is also verified by census records as well as Prützel/Pruetzel family accounts.
 For the sake of his budding comedic career, he legally changed his surname to "Prinze".
-He chose this name because, according to his friend David Brenner, Prinze originally wanted to be known as the king of comedy, but since Alan King already had that last name and sobriquet, he would be the prince of comedy instead.
+According to his friend David Brenner, Prinze originally wanted to be known as the king of comedy, but since Alan King already had that last name and sobriquet, he would be the prince of comedy instead.
 During 1973, Prinze made his first television appearance on one of the last episodes of Jack Paar Tonite.
 In December 1973, his biggest break came with an appearance on The Tonight Show Starring Johnny Carson.
 Prinze was the first young comedian to be asked to have a sit-down chat with Carson on his first appearance.
 Prinze appeared on and guest-hosted The Tonight Show on several other occasions.
 He also appeared on The Midnight Special to perform his comic routine.

 From September 1974 until his death in January 1977, Prinze starred as Francisco "Chico" Rodriguez in the NBC TV series Chico and the Man with Jack Albertson.
 The show was an instant hit.
 Prinze made several appearances on The Dean Martin Celebrity Roasts, most notably the roasts for Sammy Davis Jr. and Muhammad Ali.
-In 1975, he released a comedy album that was taped live at Mister Kelly's in Chicago titled Looking Good—his catch phrase from Chico and the Man.
+In 1975, he released a comedy album that was taped live at Mister Kelly's in Chicago entitled Looking Good—his catch phrase from Chico and the Man.
 In 1976, he starred in a made-for-TV movie, The Million Dollar Rip-Off.
 Prinze had a little-known talent for singing, examples of which could be heard in the background of the title song of the Tony Orlando and Dawn album To Be With You, in his appearances on their variety show, and on rare occasions on his own sitcom.
-About four months before his death, Prinze had signed a five-year deal with NBC worth $6 million.
+About four months before his death, Prinze signed a five-year deal with NBC worth $6 million.